maccradar/sherpa-com-mediator/README.md

 ~/sherpa-proxy/build$ cd ..
 ```

-- start the mediator and provide it with a config file
+- Open start the mediator and provide it with a config file

 ```
 ~/sherpa-proxy/$ ./bin/sherpa_comm_mediator examples/configs/donkey.json